-Description This command provides the ability to respond to a query to provide the link in a LAG/Ethernet tunnel (loadsharing protection mode)/CCAG that is currently assigned to a given service-id or ISID.
+Description This command provides the ability to respond to a query to provide the link in a LAG/Ethernet tunnel isid - Specifies the ISID.

+(loadsharing protection mode)/CCAG that is currently assigned to a given service-id or ISID.

 Parameters lag-id - Specifies the LAG ID.